Nature inspires in ways that are unique to each one of us.

 Discovering what focuses your attention when out in nature will be how nature inspires you to become present.

 There are times when getting out in nature doesn’t fit into a busy schedule.
-Nature photos are an excellent alternative for inspiring contemplation and becoming present.
+Nature photos are an excellent alternative for becoming present.

 Below is a favorite photo that brings me right into the present.
 Fascination with the insect and its perfect shadow on the flower petal means that there is no room in my brain for any other thoughts.
 That’s a good description of being present, wouldn’t you agree?